Average White Band: Breakthrough

 The band's breakthrough was a support slot at Eric Clapton's comeback concert in 1973.
 MCA Records released their debut album, Show Your Hand (1973), which sold poorly.
 Bruce McCaskill, who was Clapton's tour manager, liked the band's music and agreed to manage them.
 He borrowed money to take them to the US and to promote them.
 McCaskill had many contacts from his days with Clapton and managed to get Atlantic Records to sign them.
 The band relocated to Los Angeles and released the follow-up, AWB, better known as The White Album.
-It reached No. 1 and was the first of many with renowned producer Arif Mardin.
+It reached No. 1 and was the first of many with producer Arif Mardin.

 McIntosh died of a heroin overdose at a Los Angeles party on 23 September 1974.
 Gorrie also overdosed, but Cher kept him conscious until medical help arrived.
 The NME reported in January 1975 that AWB played a benefit show for McIntosh's widow at the Marquee Club in London.
 McIntosh was replaced by Steve Ferrone, previously of Bloodstone, who had replaced McIntosh before in Brian Auger's Oblivion Express.

 In 1975, the single "Pick Up the Pieces", taken from the No. 1 AWB album, reached No. 1 on the US Billboard Hot 100 chart.
 The song knocked Linda Ronstadt's "You're No Good" out of No. 1 and sold over one million copies.
 It was awarded a gold disc by the R.I.A.A. in March 1975.
-It also prompted The J.B.'s, the backup band of the "Godfather of Soul", James Brown, to record and release a song in reply, "Pick Up the Pieces, One by One", under the name AABB (Above Average Black Band).
+It also prompted The J.B.'s, James Brown's backup band, to record and release a song in reply, "Pick Up the Pieces, One by One", under the name AABB (Above Average Black Band).
 It was both a tribute to AWB's knowledge of funk and a tongue-in-cheek play on the Scottish band's name.

 AWB followed up with the LPs Cut the Cake (1975) and Soul Searching (1976), both big sellers and yielding further Top 40 singles.
 Cut the Cake was dedicated by the surviving band members to McIntosh's memory.
-A double live album "Person To Person" was issued in late 1976.
+A double live album Person To Person was issued in late 1976.
 Their next LP, Benny & Us, was a collaboration with Ben E. King.